-Like most fiction writers, I have spent years working my way up, from short stories in literary magazines to unpublished novels to three published books.
+Like most fiction writers, I have spent years working my way up, from short stories in literary magazines to unpublished novels to six published books.
 I am fortunate to have a husband and children whose support of my efforts is generous and unswerving.

 But as I said, I really prefer to talk about books and writing.
 Please visit the other pages of my website and see for yourself.

 P.S. – In 2017 a new chapter began when my husband Eric and I departed Florida on our 35-foot sailboat Corroboree with the goal of sailing around the world.
 You can follow our journey here on my blog, “The Old Woman and the Sea.”